Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 We then look at some common patterns including user behaviour and attack signatures including SQL injection, XSS and path traversal.

-*What is the default file path to view logs regarding HTTP requests on an Nginx server?*
+**Q1: What is the default file path to view logs regarding HTTP requests on an Nginx server?**

-> This is stated earlier in the Task...
+*This is stated earlier in the Task...*

 <details>